 and the dealer shall if he is then or thereafter requested by the authorised officer forthwith inform the officer when and from whom he obtained the electrical appliance so purchased and shall produce for inspection by the authorised officer all vouchers, invoices or accounts in his possession showing when and from whom the dealer obtained the electrical appliance.

-[Regulation 335 inserted in Gazette 7 Sep 1955 p.
-2150-1; amended in Gazette 23 Dec 1994 p.
+[Regulation 335 inserted: Gazette 7 Sep 1955 p.
+2150-1; amended: Gazette 23 Dec 1994 p.
 7132.]

 336. Obstruction of officers